udacity/self-driving-car/datasets/udacity_launch/README.md

 Dataset download
 ================
-Downlaod either the content of folders as needed or to donwload the whole folder you can directly download the compressed file
+Download either the contents of folders as needed or entire folder.

 Example: Contents of udacity-dataset-2-1 or udacity-dataset-2-1.tar.bz2